 Hand Hygiene.
 The Conference will encourage and reinforce hand-washing with soap and water for at least 20 seconds, or as appropriate, use of hand sanitizer that contains at least 60% alcohol after restroom use, before and after breaks, and at other appropriate times during the day.
 The Conference will support healthy hygiene behaviors by providing adequate supplies, including hand sanitizer.

 Respiratory Etiquette.
 The Conference will encourage organizers and attendees to cover coughs and sneezes and follow hand-hygiene protocols immediately thereafter.

 Face Coverings.
-The Conference will require the use of face coverings for all sessions in the various conference hall meeting rooms.
+The Conference will encourage the use of face coverings for all sessions in the various conference hall meeting rooms.
 Face coverings will be provided at the registration table and available in session rooms.
-Organizers and attendees not wearing face coverings in these specific areas may be asked to cover their faces or otherwise restrict their attendance to exterior conference venues.

 Cleaning and Disinfection.
 The hotel will clean frequently touched surfaces (e.g., door handles, sink handles, drinking fountains) at least daily.
 The hotel will follow cleaning and disinfection best practices and procedures, to the extent possible.